masqquerade/jb_partial_downloader/README.md

 # Parallel File Downloader
+This is my solution for the JetBrains Data Ingestion team test task.

-A file downloader written in Kotlin that fetches chunks of a file in parallel using HTTP Range requests.
+This is a file downloader written in Kotlin that fetches chunks of a file in parallel using HTTP Range requests.
 Falls back to sequential downloading when the server doesn't support partial content.

 # How it works